h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

   As of October 15, 2016, the National Registry of Exonerations listed 1,900 defendants who were convicted of crimes and later exonerated because they were innocent; 47% of them were African Americans, three times their rate in the population.
 About 1,900 additional innocent defendants who had been framed and convicted of crimes in 15 large-scale police scandals were cleared in “group exonerations;” the great majority of those defendants were also black.
 Judging from the cases we know, a substantial majority of innocent people who are convicted of crimes in the United States are African Americans.

   What explains this stark racial disparity?
 We study that question by examining exonerations for murder, sexual assault and drug crimes, the three types of crime [that] produce the largest numbers of exonerations.
-What we see—as so often in considering the role of race in America—is complex and disturbing, familiar but frequently ignored...The causes we have identified run from inevitable consequences of patterns in crime and punishment to deliberate acts of racism, with many stops in between.”
+What we see—as so often in considering the role of race in America—is complex and disturbing, familiar but frequently ignored...The causes we have identified run from inevitable consequences of patterns in crime and punishment to deliberate acts of racism, with many stops in between.”[5]

 Besides the National Registry of Exonerations, the Washington Post reported the following this past June in their article title: There’s overwhelming evidence that the criminal justice system is racist.
 Here’s the proof:

 - “[A 2017 study](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3036726) of about 48,000 criminal cases in Wisconsin showed that white defendants were 25 percent more likely than black defendants to have their most serious charge dismissed in a plea bargain.
-Among defendants facing misdemeanor charges that could carry a sentence of incarceration, whites were 75 percent more likely to have those charges dropped, dismissed or reduced to a charge that did not include such a punishment.”
+Among defendants facing misdemeanor charges that could carry a sentence of incarceration, whites were 75 percent more likely to have those charges dropped, dismissed or reduced to a charge that did not include such a punishment.”[6]

 The New York Times also reported the above last year.
 As well, the Washington Post reported in a series of reports and analyses that African Americans across the country are being wrongly arrested and, therefore, adding more wrongly convictions to their prior charge count.
 As a result, of having wrong charges and a high prior_count African Americans experience the following as reported in the Washington Post:

 - "[A 2008 analysis found](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.821.8079&rep=rep1&type=pdf) that black defendants with multiple prior convictions are 28 percent more likely to be charged as “habitual offenders” than white defendants with similar criminal records.
-The authors conclude that “assessments of dangerousness and culpability are linked to race and ethnicity, even after offense seriousness and prior record are controlled.”
+The authors conclude that “assessments of dangerousness and culpability are linked to race and ethnicity, even after offense seriousness and prior record are controlled.”[7]

 We can see a cycle of unfair charges added to an African American's criminal record with the above in mind.
 Given these points, we can see that having priors_count at the global level be the most significant deciding factor of a prediction can present problems when we know that the value of priosr_count can result from our existing racist criminal justice system.